 Important: Please be aware that whenever you enable minification and concatenation, this may lead to unexpected display issues on your website due to the combined code and the modified order in which code may be executed.
 Also when it comes to caching, you may experience issues where changes on your website are not visible in your browser after updating your website.

-These usually are not issues with your WordPress theme or with WordPress itself and you don’t need to send support requests in such cases, but instead clear your browser cache, clear the cache of the caching plugin and also ensure that you’ve configured minification and concatenation in a way to prevent display issues on your website.
+These caching issues usually are not issues with your WordPress theme or with WordPress itself and you don’t need to send support requests in such cases.
+Instead you should clear your browser cache, clear the cache of the caching plugin and also ensure that you’ve configured minification and concatenation in a way to prevent display issues on your website.

 Alternative caching and performance optimization WordPress plugins

-As mentioned before, for the performance optimization tests in this article, we’ve used the WP Rocket plugin which is a premium plugin, that means the plugin is not available free of charge.
+As mentioned before, for the performance optimization tests in this article, we’ve used the WP Rocket plugin.
+WP Rocket is a premium plugin, that means the plugin is not available free of charge.
 However, there are also plenty of free performance optimization WordPress plugins available.
 If you’re looking for free alternative plugins and more information about improving the performance of your website, these resources might be helpful as well:

 - Best and fastest caching plugins to speed up your WordPress website